jaakkopasanen/AutoEq/README.md

 Viper4Android.
 It provides a system wide solution, has a convolution engine but requires rooting.

 ### Linux
-#### PulseEffects
+#### PulseEffects / EasyEffects
-[PulseEffects](https://github.com/wwmm/pulseeffects) is a PulseAudio (Linux) module with wide variety of signal processing tools including parametric equalizer.
-Load eq settings by clicking the top center cog & clicking *Import ACO Presets* button and select the ParametricEQ.txt file.
+[PulseEffects / EasyEffects](https://github.com/wwmm/easyeffects) is a Linux module with wide variety of signal processing tools including parametric equalizer.
+From version 5.0.0 onwards, PulseEffects was renamed to EasyEffects and uses Pipewire instead of Pulseaudio as backend.
+Load eq settings by clicking the top center cog & clicking
+*Import ACO Presets* button and select the ParametricEQ.txt file.
 Pre-amp can be adjusted with the input slider.
 For versions prior to v4.8.0, adjust filter parameters by clicking the cog button on each filter